kirchhausenlab/Cryosamba/README.md

 }
 ```

 If you want to change other parameters, edit the `.json` file directly.
-In `installation_instructions.md` we provide a full explanation of all config parameters.
+In <br>[manual installation instructions](https://github.com/kirchhausenlab/Cryosamba/blob/main/installation_instructions.md)<br> we provide a full explanation of all config parameters.

 To start training the model, run the command below from the same folder `automate/scripts`